THEY

 In a global climate where queer rights and wellbeing are increasingly under threat, THEY WILL BE QUEENS becomes a powerful affirmation of South Africa's commitment to human rights and inclusivity.
 Despite the rising tide of intolerance and discrimination seen in various parts of the world, this film will showcase the resilience and vibrancy of the South African LGBTQIA+ community.
 It will serve as a beacon of hope, reminding us that even in the face of adversity, our people remain dedicated to upholding the principles of equality and dignity for all.
 As this film travels, it will show the world the strength of our diverse communities, and our nation's dedication to protecting them.

-THEY WILL BE QUEENS is a vital documentary that will not only preserve a crucial chapter in South African history but also inspire and empower audiences around the world.
-It is a testament to the enduring power of queer joy and a celebration of resilience in the face of adversity.
+THEY WILL BE QUEENS is a vital documentary that works in partnership with the District Six Museum, GALA Queer Archive and the Salon Kewpie Collective to only preserve a crucial chapter in South African history but also inspire and empower and inspire audiences around the world.
+The film is a testament to the enduring power of queer joy and a celebration of resilience in the face of adversity.

 CAST